Koray27/Data-Transfer-with-one-button/README.md

-Data Transfer with one button
+[DataTransfer.txt](https://github.com/user-attachments/files/16578749/DataTransfer.txt)Data Transfer with one button

 If you have never used Add-ins, you are working slowly in Excel Have you ever used add-ins in Excel?
 It's a useful method, but you need to know how to write code in VBA.
 When I started in the HR Department, I noticed that there was a lot of manual work.
 So I focused on learning VBA.
 VBA has a simple language.
 Do you want to learn how to write code?
 If not, you can use my code.
 But first, you should see how it works.